-This booklet is also available online at www.pwc.g
+This booklet is also available online at www.pwc.gi

-A list of PricewaterhouseCoopers Gibraltar contacts is provided in the back of this guide should you require more detailed advice or assistance tailored to your specific needs.
+A list of PwC Gibraltar contacts is provided in the back of this guide should you require more detailed advice or assistance tailored to your specific needs.

-The booklet is based on taxation law and practice in Gibraltar as at 1 July 2011.
+This booklet is based on taxation law and practice in Gibraltar as at 1 July 2012.

-It is intended to provide a general guide only to the subject matter and is necessarily in a condensed form.
-It should not be regarded as a basis for ascertaining the liability to tax ir specific circumstances.
+It is intended to provide a general guide only to the subject matter and is necessarily in a condensed form, it should not be regarded as a basis for ascertaining the liability to tax in specific circumstances.
 Professional advice should always be taken before acting on any information in the booklet.